For Athletes

 You can prevent most cases of Morton’s neuroma by wearing proper fitting shoes.
 In other words, don’t wear tight shoes or high-healed shoes for prolonged periods.
 Wear shoes with a wide toe box so that your toes are not squeezed or cramped.
 Ensure you’re your shoes have the correct padding in the balls of your feet.

-While you may not be able to prevent all cases of Morton’s neuroma, you can treat early cases by aggressive early conservative treatment.
+While you may not be able to prevent all cases of Morton’s neuroma, you may be able to treat early cases by aggressive early conservative treatment.
 Don’t ignore your body – if you have painful symptoms: take NSAIDs to reduce pain and swelling, ice the painful area to relieve pain and take a break from high impact activities that involve running and jumping until the pain and irritation subsides.